Due before the start of lecture on March 3, 2026.

 In the new file, create a class called Problem7.

-In your Problem7 class, implement a method with the following header
+(20 points) In your Problem7 class, implement a static method

 If arr is null, the method should throw an